Evidence of Lack of Mortality Benefit Associated With Different Screening Modalities

 TVU (or transvaginal sonogram [TVS]) has been proposed as a screening method for ovarian cancer because of its ability to reliably measure ovarian size and detect small masses.

-In the UKCTOCS, outcomes among 50,623 postmenopausal women aged 50 to 74 years who were randomly assigned to 7 to 11 rounds of annual screening with TVU alone and 50,264 who underwent multimodal screening with CA-125 testing and TVU (see below) were compared with results from a comparison group of 101,299 women who were not screened.
+In the UKCTOCS, outcomes among 50,623 postmenopausal women aged 50 to 74 years who were randomly assigned to 7 to 11 rounds of annual screening with TVU alone and 50,625 who underwent multimodal screening with CA-125 testing and TVU (see below) were compared with results from a comparison group of 101,299 women who were not screened.
 Women were recruited in 13 trial centers across the United Kingdom from 2001 to 2005.
 After trial initiation, but before analysis, the protocol was amended twice: 1) the study was extended to achieve greater power and 2) criteria for referral in the multimodal arm were liberalized to increase the percentage of positive screens.
+Because the number of events were less than anticipated on the planned censorship date, the authors extended the follow-up period.
+No formal adjustments were made to account for the previously analyzed data in 2015, rather the authors acknowledged the P values were not adjusted for multiplicity.
+Additionally, the authors changed the statistical analysis plan for the extended follow-up analysis from a Cox version of the log-rank test to the versatile test in efforts to be sensitive to delayed mortality effects in screening trials.

 TVUs were scored as normal, resulting in continued annual screening; intermediate, leading to repeat CA-125 and TVU at 3 months; or abnormal, requiring repeat testing within 6 weeks.
-In the TVU arm, 314 cancers were diagnosed and 154 ovarian cancer–related deaths occurred compared with the nonscreened arm, in which 630 cancers were diagnosed and 347 ovarian cancer–related deaths occurred.
-Mortality was nonsignificantly lower with TVU screening (11%; 95% confidence interval [CI], -7% to 27%; P = .21).
+In the TVU arm, 445 cancers were diagnosed and 291 ovarian cancer–related deaths occurred compared with the nonscreened arm, in which 905 cancers were diagnosed and 619 ovarian cancer–related deaths occurred.
 TVU screening resulted in 50 surgeries per 10,000 women for a false-positive screen.
-Complications resulted from less than 1% of screens and 3.4% of operations.
-Over a median of 11.1 years, ovarian cancer deaths occurred among 0.30% of screened women and 0.34% of unscreened women.[6,7]
+Complications occurred in less than 1% of screening examinations and 3.4% of surgeries.
+Over a median of 16.3 years, ovarian cancer deaths occurred among 0.6% of screened women and 0.6% of unscreened women.[6,7,8]

 CA-125 Serum Testing for Ovarian Cancer Screening